Queensland Art Teachers' Association (QATA)

 President, Townsville Branch, Margaret Fitzgerald, June 2012

 I wanted to thank you on behalf of Labyrinthine Productions for all of the help that you guys gave us for our event last night.
 If it wasn't for your time and efforts we would not have come close to having a successful event.
 Elly - Thank you for not only your efforts in promoting our event and helping us get organised, but thank you SO much for donating your time.
 Richard - Thank you for all of your efforts to ensure that we had all of the equipment we needed and for all of the last minute running around, phone calls and tracking down of essential parts.
 Mitch - Thanks heaps for being one of the raddest lecturers I have had, for donating your time to our event last night and being so supportive.
 We put this together in 13 days (how I have no idea) and it was a complete success, we reached our target of $1500.
 We had over 180 people attend and apart from the few sound hiccups we had with the first 2 bands, everything ran smoothly.
 Nikki Trautmann , 3 rd year NMA, 2011

 Northern Beaches SHS

-Thank you for allowing us to showcase the Photography project – 2011 in the School of Creative Arts building.
+Thank you for allowing us to showcase the Photography project – 2011.
 It was a wonderful opportunity for our students.
 Richard’s help with the installation of the photographs was also very much appreciated.
 Christina Papadimitriou, Northern Beaches SHS , Dec 2011

 Pimlico State High School